DecisionsDev/odm-rpa-invoicing-sample/README.md

 Once you have downloaded the [decision service](./assets/CompleteInvoice.zip), open it in ODM Rule Designer, and deploy it to your local Rule Execution Server.

-### Deploying a Decision bot
+### Deploying a Decision Bot

-A Decision bot is an auto-generated form allowing to execute a Decision Service.
+A Decision Bot is an auto-generated form allowing to execute a Decision Service.
 Once this form is generated, we will write an IBM RPA task to invoke it and get the tax and discounted price for each order.